SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 Match Lists are lists of important indicators and identifiers, typically configured by a Cloud SIEM analyst.
 Match Lists are often used to define allowlists of entities, like IP addresses, URLs, and hostnames, and so on, that you want to exempt from ordinary rule processing.
 For example, you might want to prevent a rule from firing for Records that contain one of a certain set of IP addresses.

-Here’s an example of a Match List in the Cloud SIEM UI, at **Content > Match Lists**.
+Here’s an example of a Match List in the Cloud SIEM UI.

 <img src={useBaseUrl('img/cse/example-match-list.png')} alt="Example match list" width="800"/>